 If you’d like to note down some points to discuss, that’s fine.
 However, please don’t feel pressured to prepare anything before you come for your initial session.

 In your second and subsequent sessions, we’ll proceed at your pace to find out what’s not working and why and how you might do things differently.

-Once you’ve achieved the goals, you may want to schedule a check-in session once in a while to help you stay on track or extend your skills.
+Once you’ve achieved your goals, you may want to schedule a check-in session once in a while to help you stay on track or extend your skills.

-If you’ve come for help with coping strategies to manage the symptoms of a mental health condition, you may only need several sessions and a schedule of check-ins to help you refine your skills.
+If you’ve come for help with coping strategies to manage the symptoms of a mental health condition, you may only need a few sessions and a schedule of check-ins to help you refine your skills.

 If you are dealing with deep, persistent issues stemming from adolescence or childhood, you may decide to come for ongoing support.

-If you have a single issue that we can resolve in a single or several sessions, that’s what we’ll do.
+If you have a single issue that we can resolve in one session or several sessions, that’s what we’ll do.

 Boutique Psychology doesn’t do ‘one size fits all’ therapy.
 We tailor your sessions to fit your needs.

 Do I need a referral?